naccdata/nacc-form-validator/README.md

     * [Common Build Issues](#common-build-issues)
 * [Using the NACCValidator](#using-the-nacc-validator)

+Also see [Data Quality Rule Definition Guidelines](./docs/data-quality-rule-definition-guidelines.md) for more information on how the quality rules work.

 ## Setup

 Before getting started, it is recommended to do your installations and work in a [virtual environment](https://www.geeksforgeeks.org/python-virtual-environment/).
 You can set one up with the following command: